 I always had good intentions of writing The Great American Novel, but life and making a living got in the way, as it sometimes does plus: sports, teenagers, dinner, laundry, mowing the grass, and writing papers about the history of print, which I think might have put that professor to sleep too.

 I love all types of foods, Italian, Mexican, German, and basically anything that I don’t have to cook.
 I have traveled some, but not enough, or at least recently not far enough away from my teenager or my mother.
-I had an e-book on Amazon Kindle, and sold five copies including the one to my mother, who doesn’t have a Kindle, and four other relatives who I don’t think have Kindles either.
+My first e-book on Amazon sold five Kindle copies including the one to my mother, who doesn’t have a Kindle, and four other relatives who I don’t think have Kindles either.
 Although there is an App.
 Currently, I have children’s books, short stories and poetry volumes available on Amazon.
 My soon to be published novel, Dancing with the Sandman, which might appeal especially to the Baby Boomers generation, will be available on Amazon this fall.
 Hard copies of books are also available on Lulu.com.

 I think the big e-book secret is having a good book cover or telling people how to increase their productivity.
-If you have an amazing cover, readers just might be intrigued or otherwise ensnared to buy one.
-I’m not sure, but a great deal of advice is out there on creating the ultimate e-book, promoting a blog, stop procrastinating, making zillions of dollars and dissing your boss.
+If you have an amazing cover, well I’d say you are more than halfway there.
+A great deal of advice is out there on creating the ultimate e-book, promoting a blog, stopping procrastination, making zillions of dollars and dissing your boss.
 People might want to think a little bit before that last one.
-Those are good aspirations to have, along with some night getting at least eight hours of sleep and finding the perfect nail polish color for your toes.
+Those are good aspirations to have, along with some nights getting at least eight hours of sleep and finding the perfect nail polish color for your toes.
 Thanks for stopping by…now maybe go out and make the world a better place…one person at a time 🙂